 Provide support for local and regional efforts to adopt and implement a "Complete Streets" approach to create neighborhoods, village centers and city streets that safely accommodate all modes of transportation.
-To implement the goals and objectives of the Massachusetts Bicycle Plan, Massachusetts Pedestrian Plan and Regional Transportation Plan to promote healthy transportation options such as walking and bicycling.
+To implement the goals and objectives of the Massachusetts Bicycle Plan, Massachusetts Pedestrian Plan, Massachusetts Safe Routes to School Program and Regional Transportation Plan to promote healthy transportation options such as walking and bicycling.